MC-U-Team/Useful-Resources/src/generated/resources/world_generation/README.txt

 To get the updated definitions (aften an update) please delete the world_generation_marker file.
 This will extract all the default custom world generation definitions and will override any changes to these files.
 New files will not be deleted.
-If you want to have a completely clean installation please delete the parent folder (worldgeneration) if this file and rerun the game
+If you want to have a completely clean installation please delete the parent folder (worldgeneration) of this file and rerun the game